IV Cannulation & Therapy | MObyJC Injector Academy

 Adding IV to your aesthetic practice

-Refreshing skills you haven't used recently
+Refreshing skills you have not used recently

 Building toward IV therapy services